clintonboys/clintonboys.com/content/projects/psephulator/index.md

 *February 2, 2024*

-Over the years I have done a few thought experiments on this site which could all be categorised as "taking the results from a real-world election and simulating them under a different electoral system":
+Over the years I have conducted a few thought experiments on this site which could all be categorised as "taking the results from a real-world election and simulating them under a different electoral system":

 - The 2019 United Kingdom election simulated under an ["AV" preferential voting system]({{< ref "projects/uk-av" >}})
 - Fifty years of Australian federal elections simulated under party-list [proportional representation]({{< ref "projects/aus-pr" >}})
 - The 2016 Australian federal election under a New Zealand-style [mixed system]({{< ref "posts/aus-nz" >}})

-I think these projects are very interesting in demonstrating how subtle changes to electoral systems can have a significant impact on the results of the election, and more generally supports a long-standing hypothesis of mine: that the political landscape in any particular country (or state, region, whatever) is dramatically influenced by the electoral system there.
+I think these projects are very interesting in demonstrating how subtle changes to electoral systems can have a significant impact on the results of the election, and more generally supports a long-standing hypothesis of mine (surely not just mine): that the political landscape in any particular country (or state, region, whatever) is dramatically influenced by the electoral system there.

 I wanted to build a tool that allows anyone to run these sorts of experiments, and more generally, to play with hypothetical scenarios based on real-world election data and electoral systems.